Dashron/Roads/README.md

- url     | string                             | The URL that was provided to the request body    | object                             | The body that was provided to the request, after it was properly parsed into an object headers | object                             | The headers that were provided to the request next    | function                           | The [resource method](#resource-method) that the router located.
-Execute this function to perform the standard API action for this HTTP method and URL.
+ url     | string                             | The URL that was provided to the request body    | object                             | The body that was provided to the request, after it was properly parsed into an object headers | object                             | The headers that were provided to the request next    | function                           | The next step of the handler chain.
+If there are no more custom handlers assigned, next will resolve to the [resource method](#resource-method) that the router located.
 This method will always return a promise.

 If the callback does not return a [response](#roadsresponse) object, it will be wrapped in a [response](#roadsresponse) object with the default status code of 200.

-    // Example of an onRequest handler
-    api.onRequest(function* (url, body, headers, next) {
+    // Example of a request handler that kills trailing slashes (This is provided for you in the middleware!) road.use(function (method, url, body, headers, next) {
     	// kill trailing slash as long as we aren't at the root level if (url.path != '/' && url.path[url.path.length - 1] === '/') {
             return new roads.Response(null, 302, {
                 location : url.path.substring(0, url.path.length - 1)
             });
         }

-        // This would also be a good place to identify the authenticated user, or API app and add it to the current request context
-        // eg: this.cur_user = user;
+        return next();
+    });

+    // Example of a request handler that catches errors and returns Response objects road.use(function(method, url, body, headers, next) {
         // execute the actual resource method, and return the response return next()
             // Catch any errors that are thrown by the resources